It was Robert Baden-Powell who first coined the phrase ‘be prepared’ for the scouts, a motto that still stands today.

 While they don’t usually carry disease, their bites are irritating and unsightly.

 Bed bugs are some of the best hitchhikers in the world, you’ll need to inspect your suitcases thoroughly before bringing them into the house.
-It’s also a good idea to wash al your holiday clothes and dry them on high heat, this will kill any bed bug before it reaches your bed.
+It’s also a good idea to wash all your holiday clothes and dry them on high heat, this will kill any bed bug before it reaches your bed.
+Of course, if you are concerned about whether you have cleaned everything efficiently, make sure to contact Ohio exterminators or exterminators near you to come and check everything is bed bug-free!

 - Stink Bugs